 - 1/2 cup is one ice cream scoop

-- 1 cup is the size of a closed fist
+- 1 cup of brown rice is the size of a closed fist

 Most people think they know a portion size, and most people are wrong.
 The super-sized mentality has skewed our viewpoint on what’s considered normal.
 By understanding portion sizes, you’ll know how much is appropriate to eat at each meal.

-Example above is a 9 inch plate.
+The example above is a 9-inch plate.
 A size much closer to a full plate being the “proper” size for meals.

 I’m sure you remember your mom saying this.
-I admit it, I’m not crazy about most vegetables; but they’re an important part of living a healthy lifestyle.
+I admit it, I’m not crazy about most vegetables; but they’re important for healthy eating.

-As mentioned before, since 1980 the average plate size has increased from 9 inches to 12 inches.
+Since 1980 the average plate size has increased from 9 inches to 12 inches.
 That’s an increase of 33%.
-So a simple solution is to reverse this trend and buy a 33% smaller plate.
+A simple solution is to reverse this trend is to buy a 33% smaller plate.
 Fill it up all you want, piling on the veggies and salad.
-That way you’ll be full, satiated and eating proper sized meals.
+That way you’ll be full, satiated and eat less.

 Don't want to buy new plates?
 You can do the same thing with a portion control plate tool.
-Simply lay it over you plate and fill up your fruit, vegetable, starch and protein sections.
+Simply lay it over your plate and fill up each section with the proper food portion

-When we eat out, we get huge portions that taste great; but are usually filled with an insane amount of calories.
+Restaurants give huge portions that taste great; but are filled with an insane amount of calories.
 Sure, the occasional dinner out can be a treat.
 But for the majority of the time, it’s far better to prepare meals at home.

 Eating at home also means cooking your own meals.
-I know it’s tempting to throw a T.V. dinner into the microwave, but most of these are filled with junk calories.
+It’s tempting to throw a T.V. dinner into the microwave, but most of these are filled with junk calories.
 Plus they contain preservatives and don’t have a substantial amount of vegetables.
 The simpler solution is to cook your own food, which allows you to control and monitor all aspects of the food you’re eating.
+[54 easy homemade meals for two]

 Many people have a tough time eating their veggies.
 The trick is to find the veggies that you like and try to “sneak” them into the dishes that you prepare.
 Just add a few extra veggies into a recipe, to turn a non-veggie dish into something that’s healthier.